Julia Baird (journalist): Journalism

 Baird began her career as a journalist with The Sydney Morning Herald in 1998, winning her first Walkley Award for her online coverage of the 1998 Australian federal election.
 By 2000, she was editor of the opinion pages.
 She also worked as a religious commentator for Triple J and as a freelancer for ABC Radio.

 In 2006, Baird moved to the United States and became deputy editor at Newsweek in New York City, working there until it ceased print publication in 2012.
 She has written for The Philadelphia Inquirer and been a contributing opinion writer for The New York Times.
 She has written about gender and political topics, such as misogyny in Australian politics, transgender soldiers in the American military and Donald Trump's political strategy.
 More recently, Baird has written on religious topics, such as suffering and doubt.

-Returning from the United States in 2011, she became host of the ABC radio program Sunday Profile and began presenting The Drum, a current affairs television show.
+Returning from the United States in 2011, she became a host of the ABC radio program Sunday Profile then, in 2012, began presenting The Drum, a weeknight current affairs panel TV show on Australia's ABC TV.
+The programme continued on for another 11 years, with Baird sharing the hosting role with Ellen Fanning and Dan Bourchier, having featured 1,000 guest panelists, before its last show in December, 2023.

+In May 2024, Baird returned to radio broadcasting with the launch of Not Stupid; a weekly news review conversation presented alongside Jeremy Fernandez.
+It appears on ABC RN and podcast formats.

+Concern for issues facing women has been a major theme in Baird's work, for which she was recognised with the Edna Ryan Award in 2002.
 Since 2016, Baird has prepared several in-depth reports on domestic violence in Australia, especially in its connection with religious communities.
 Her joint reporting for the "Religion and domestic violence investigation" earned four Walkley Our Watch awards, including the Gold Our Watch, in 2018.
 Baird's reporting on religious minority groups includes an ongoing investigation into the experience of a middle eastern Christian family as they grieve the unexplained death of their daughter at a childcare facility.